typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/class-name-casing.md

-# Enforces PascalCased class and interface names. (class-name-casing)
+# Require PascalCased class and interface names (class-name-casing)

 This rule enforces PascalCased names for classes and interfaces.